PatrykkM/BoredApeClub/README.md

 📚 **Advanced Features**: Dive into a realm filled with intriguing scripts and functionalities designed to enrich your exploration and interaction with the NFT world.

-🧹 Clean Code & Type Safety: My commitment to clean code practices and type safety ensures a seamless and secure user experience, reflecting my high development standards.
+🧹 **Clean Code & Type Safety**: My commitment to clean code practices and type safety ensures a seamless and secure user experience, reflecting my high development standards.

 ## Technologies